DS-USAFA/PSSE-Solutions-Manual/docs/20-Hypothesis-Testing-with-Known-Distributions-Solutions.md

 ## [1] 0.5127818
 ```

 Doubling this will take us above 1, which is not valid.
 You might have seen this when we did the randomization test for this problem in a previous lesson.
-Again, since the hypergeometric is not symmetrical, we can't just double the p-value from the one-sided test.
+Again, since the hypergeometric is not symmetrical, we can't just double the $p$-value from the one-sided test.
 We could simply report the result as $\approx 1$.
 If we look at a plot of the pmf, see the figure, you see that $X=4$ is the highest probability outcome.
-Thus the p-value is 1 if we sum all the values less than or equal to $P(X=4)$.
+Thus the $p$-value is 1 if we sum all the values less than or equal to $P(X=4)$.